fourstix/-Elfos-TMS9X18-Library/README.md

 # Elfos-TMS9X18-Library
-This code provides a library for the Elf/OS TMS9X18 Video Driver API.
-This library can be linked with code like the [Elfos-TMS9118-Demos]() to access the Elf/OS TMS9X18 Video Driver independent of the platform hardware such as the [1802-Mini TMS9x18 Video Card](https://github.com/dmadole/1802-Mini-9918-Video) by David Madole and for [Pico/Elf v2 TMS9118/9918 Color Video card](http://www.elf-emulation.com/hardware.html) by Mike Riley.
+This code provides a library for the [Elf/OS TMS9X18 Video Driver](https://github.com/fourstix/Elfos-TMS9X18-Driver) API.
+This library can be linked with code like the [Elfos-TMS9118-Demos](https://github.com/fourstix/Elfos-TMS9118-Demos) to access TMS9X18 Video functions independent of the platform hardware such as the [1802-Mini TMS9x18 Video Card](https://github.com/dmadole/1802-Mini-9918-Video) by David Madole or the [Pico/Elf v2 TMS9118/9918 Color Video card](http://www.elf-emulation.com/hardware.html) by Mike Riley.
 The source files for this library were assembled into object files using the [Asm/02 1802 Assembler](https://github.com/rileym65/Asm-02) by Mike Riley.

 Platform
 --------